thanhtruong95/ooca/README.md

 | NODE_APP_JWT_EXPIRE_MINUTES | Token expire in minutes | 240           |
 | NODE_APP_JWT_KEY            | Token signature key     |               |

-Note: This project is test my knowledge.
+Note: This project test my knowledge.
 So I just simply include the .evn for easy do the test.

 # Pre-requisites